gymrek-lab/LongTR/README.md

 * **--fasta** : [FASTA file](https://en.wikipedia.org/wiki/FASTA_format) containing the sequence for each chromosome in the BED file.
 This build's coordinates must match those of the TR regions
 * **--tr-vcf** : The output path for the TR genotypes
 * **--phased-bam** : For using haplotype-specific bam files.
 Input bam file should be happlotagged first to use this option
-* **--skip-assembly** : This parameter has been added to skip assembling flanking sequences of repeats.
-Given that long reads are long enough to encompass the whole repeat region as well as its flanking regions
 * **--min-mean-qual** : Threshold for average quality of read which is based on Illumina 1.8 Phred+33 quality score system (Default 30)
 * **--max-tr-len** : Maximum length of TR that will be genotyped by LongTR (Default 1000)
 * **--min-reads** : Minimum total reads required to genotype a locus (Default = 10)